Skip to content

 How they fit together

-• Foundation — Virtualization runs VMs; the network layer gives them VPCs and subnets; storage provides disks and shared volumes; tooling deploys and operates everything via GitOps and the web console.
+• Foundation — Virtualization runs VMs; the network layer provides VPCs and subnets; storage backs disks; tooling drives GitOps and the console.

 See Architecture overview for AZs, regions, and central administration.